eNMS-automation/eNMS/docs/automation/services.rst

 - With a python query to extract devices (either IP address or names) from the payload.
 The python query can use the variables and functions described in the "Advanced" section of the documentation.

+- ``Devices`` Multi-selection list of devices from the inventory
+- ``Pools`` (Filtered) pools of devices can be selected instead of, or in addition to, selecting individual devices.
+Multiple pools may also be selected.
-A service can run on its devices either sequentially, or in parallel if the ``Multiprocessing`` checkbox is ticked.
+- ``Multiprocessing`` A service can run on its devices either sequentially, or in parallel if the ``Multiprocessing`` checkbox is ticked.
-Some services have no devices at all: it depends on what the service is doing.
+Checkbox enables parallel execution behavior when multiple devices are selected.
+See the document section on the Workflow System and Workflow Devices for discussion on this behavior.
+- ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
+- ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.

+Iteration
+*********

+Validation
+**********

+Notification
+************

+- ``Send Notification`` Enable sending results notification checkbox
+- ``Send Notification Method`` Choose Mail, Mattermost, or Slack to send the results summary to.
+See the previous section on Service Notification for more details.
+- ``Display only failed nodes`` Include only the failed devices in the email notification body summary
+- ``Mail Recipients (separated by comma)`` Overrides the Mail Recipients specified in the Administration Panel

 Variable substitution
 ---------------------